 Try the recipe from Healthy Fitness Meals.

 This sweet potato soup recipe is a twofer when it comes to stress relief.
 For one thing, simply holding warm foods and drinks has been proven to reduce stress levels and enhance friendly feelings.
 Add to that the fact that unrefined carbohydrates boost our serotonin levels, and you have a perfect cup or bowl.
 This lightly sweet, ginger-y soup is thin enough to sip from a mug if you like.
 The flavor profile is well-spiced with ginger and cumin, but feel free to add some garam masala when adding the other spices for even more flavor.

 Probiotics are vital to our overall wellness, and that includes our mental health.
-Our gut health is directly linked to our mood, and probiotics like the sauerkraut in this power bowl full of healthy ingredients is one way to add them to your diet.
+Our gut health is directly linked to our mood, and probiotics like the sauerkraut in this power bowl full of healthy ingredients are one way to add them to your diet.
 We love the orange cider vinaigrette dressing for this recipe, and encourage you to use raw ACV for even more probiotics.